Web Analytics Made Easy - Statcounter

 Correlated Subqueries in SQL

 A correlated subquery is a subquery that references columns from the outer query.
 A regular subquery is executed once, and its results are used by the outer query.
-In contrast, a correlated subquery is executed repeatedly for each row in the outer query.
+In contrast, in case of correlated subquery, inner subquery is executed once for each row processed by the outer query.
+This makes them a useful tool for row-by-row logic, where you need to compare a value in one table with a related value in another.

 Key Characteristics